 What about cash?

 Contact your bank and make sure your credit/debit cards will work in Tanzania before you leave.
-It usually works out better to withdraw money on arrival if you would like some local currency.
+Draw some local currency (Tanzanian shillings) at the airport or your hotel for small tips and shopping if you like.
 You really won't need much out on safari, just for drinks bills, tips and buying local arts and crafts.
-A few hundred US Dollars is handy for paying for extra activities and emergencies.
+A few hundred US Dollars (in small denominations) is handy for paying for tips, extra activities and emergencies.
 Most tourist places accept dollars and Tanzanian shillings.
 Have a rough idea of exchange rates before you leave.
 You can pay national park fees by card only, although most of the time we do this for you.
 Most camps we work with now accept cards and will happy to run a tab for you.
 You can lock up your valuables in the safe in your room or leave them with management.

 What do you recommend for tipping?

-Reward excellent service and guiding, $10/day/person for your guide and the same for the camp staff as a whole is a standard tip.
-There is no need to tip everyone, if someone is aggressive in wanting to carry your bag, be equally assertive in saying no. Remember to haggle when buying arts and crafts, don't compare prices to USD or GBP, this leads to inflated prices.
+Reward excellent service and guiding, $10/day/person for your guide and the same for the camp staff as a whole is a standard gauge.
+There is no need to tip everyone, if someone is aggressive in wanting to carry your bag, be equally assertive in declining.
+Remember to haggle when buying arts and crafts, don't compare prices to USD, GBP or Euro, this leads to inflated prices.
 Buy from the producers, women and artisans, not the pushy middlemen.

 Is it worth bringing some binoculars?

-Invest in a decent pair of binoculars, it will really enhance your wildlife viewing experience, and you will be able to see what I mean when I am jabbering about "that bird over there” or “the leopard there, in the bush!”
+Invest in a decent pair of binoculars, it will really enhance your wildlife viewing experience, and you will be able to see what your guide is on about when he’s jabbering about "that bird over there” or “the leopard there, in the bush!”
 As with a lot of things the more you pay for binoculars, the better they are likely to be, that doesn't mean you need to spend a fortune.
 That said avoid buying a cheap pair as they will be more annoying than anything.
 Roof prism 8x42, 10x42 or 10x50 are ideal.

 Any recommended reading?

-Good field guides and books make great preparation and accompaniment for your safari, here are a few to get you started:
+Good field guides and books are essential preparation and accompaniment for your safari, here are a few to get you started: